 Although trellis codes produce improvements in signal-to-noise ratio (S/N) threshold against white noise, they do not perform well for impulse or burst noise.
 Besides electromechanical sources of burst noise, burst noise is also caused by NTSC cochannel interference and phase noise which can cause data-dependent cross talk.
-To further reduce the effects of burst errors, and to simplify the trellis decoder when the NTSC rejection filter is used, trellis code interleaving is used.
-This uses twelve identical trellis encoders operating on interleaved data symbols.
+To further reduce the effects of burst errors, and to simplify the trellis decoder when the NTSC rejection filter is used, trellis code (intrasegment) interleaving is used.
+This uses twelve identical trellis encoders and pre-coders operating on interleaved data symbols.
 The code interleaving is accomplished by encoding symbols {0,12,24,36...} as one group, symbols {1,13,25,37} as a second group, symbols {2,14,26,38,...} as a third group, and so on for a total of 12 groups.
 The 12 groups are required since the creation of spectral nulls in the receiver requires a comb filter with delays of 12 symbols.
 This will be discussed further later.
+The trellis code and pre-coder intrasegment interleaver is shown in Figure 10 which feeds the mapper previously shown in Figure 9.
+Referring to Figure 10, data bytes are fed from the byte interleaver to the trellis coder and precoder, and they are processed as whole bytes by each of the 12 encoders.
+Each byte produces 4 symbols from a single encoder.